Exposure To Toxic Substances

 Speak With A Trusted Workers’ Compensation Lawyer

-Toxic substances can cause serious illnesses that diminish quality of life and render a person unable to work.
+Toxic substances can cause serious illnesses that diminish the quality of life and render a person unable to work.
 If you were exposed to a toxic substance in the workplace, you should speak with an attorney regarding which benefits you may be able to recover.
-At the Law Offices of Jonathan F. Marshall, our dedicated workers’ compensation attorneys will help you seek the maximum amount of benefits that you may be owed for your harm.
-We have three offices, which are located in Freehold, Toms River, and New Brunswick, and we routinely assist people in workers’ compensation cases throughout New Jersey, including people in Burlington, Atlantic, Bergen, Camden, Hudson, Essex, Middlesex, Mercer, Ocean, Somerset, Monmouth, Passaic and Union counties.
-We can be contacted at 800-999-0897 or via our online form to schedule a conference.
+At New Jersey Workers Compensation Lawyer of JFM Law, our dedicated workers’ compensation attorneys will help you seek the maximum amount of benefits that you may be owed for your harm.
+We have three offices, which are located in Freehold, Toms River, and New Brunswick, and we routinely assist people in workers’ compensation cases throughout New Jersey, including people in Burlington, Atlantic, Bergen, Camden, Hudson, Essex, Middlesex, Mercer, Ocean, Somerset, Monmouth, Passaic, and Union counties.
+We can be contacted at 866-916-3549 or via our online form to schedule a conference.